The SD2SNES is a Super Nintendo / Super Famicom cartridge that plays games from an SD card,

 cart".
 It's compatible with a large number of games, supports

 instant load times and includes support for "MSU-1 audio".
-A list of official resellers can be found here.
+I bought mine from Stone Age Gamer.

 The SD2SNES is the most compatible of all the SNES ROM carts currently on the market.
 In fact, it's actually

 easier to list the incompatible games, which is exactly what Ikari has done on his website: https://sd2snes.de/blog/compatibility